amandaol/generate-selector/readme.md

 v.1.1 - Generate the path on alt+click.
 Auto copies to clipboard.

 v.2.1 - Added the ability to edit the selector path.
 This may be needed in cases where the HTML is unusually deep or complex, or simply poorly built.

+v.2.2 - Chrome web store forced me to update one version number or it wouldn't allow the upload of this extension to the store (I assume this is a bug on their end).
+That is the only change that occured in this version.

+v.2.3 - Restructured directories/files, added main.css, small tweak or two to the JS and CSS.